- Apply nowThe program starts once a year

 Experience it for yourself!

-Want to discover whether Life Sciences at HAN is the right choice for you?
+Want to discover whether Molecular Biosciences at HAN is the right choice for you?
 Experience it for yourself at an Open Day.
 Our students and staff look forward to meeting you there!

-This is the 4th and final year of your BSc in Life Sciences.
-First, you choose a subject for your minor.
+This is the 4th and final year of your BSc with Honours in Molecular Biosciences.
 This is a semester where you broaden your knowledge.
-Or gain more in-depth knowledge of a specific life sciences subject.
-Next, you embark on your graduation internship.
+You'll focus on laboratory focused projects.
+And you embark on your graduation internship.

-The final challenge in your BSc in Life Sciences is your graduation internship.
+The final challenge in your BSc in Molecular Biosciences is your graduation internship.
 That's where you show all the knowledge you gained during your studies.
 Where you’ll do your internship?
 At a company, research institute or hospital.
-In the Netherlands or abroad.
+In the Netherlands, the UK or anywhere you'd like!

-After 4 years of study you have earned your Bachelor of Science in Life Sciences.
+After 4 years of study you have earned your Bachelor of Science with Honours in Molecular Biosciences.
 Congratulations!
-The program you've completed is accredited by the Accreditation Organization of the Netherlands and Flanders (NVAO).
+The program you've completed is issued by both HAN University of Applied Sciences and the University of Dundee.
 That means you now have an internationally recognized degree.
 Ready to join an international company?
 Or continue your studies with a master or PhD?
+With a BSc with Honours it’s a smooth transition into HAN’s Master in Molecular Life Sciences.
+Or you could easily continue with a master or even start a PhD in the UK.
+Up to you!

-Find out about job opportunities, experiences of alumni and options for further studies in Life Sciences.
+Find out about job opportunities, experiences of alumni and options for further studies in Molecular Biosciences.